A numerical scheme for stochastic differential equations with distributional drift

 Using these bases it is possible to represent an element $f$ from either of those fractional Sobolev spaces in terms of infinite sums.
 Moreover, the sums can be cut to finite sums as a way of approximating the original function $f$.
 This procedure can be made rigorous thanks to the theory of fractional Sobolev spaces and to the properties of Haar and Faber function.
+The link between Haar and Faber representations is useful for numerical implementation and worth commenting on.
+Distributional drifts as those we consider in this paper can be often obtained as the (distributional) derivative of a function $g$ in $H^s_r$ with $1/2<s<1/r+1$ and $2\leq r <\infty$.
+In that case, it is easy to obtain the coefficients on the Haar basis expansion by evaluating $g$ at a finite number of points (see Remark \ref{rmk: haar faber link}).
 Below we recall the key results and definitions that we use in this paper.

 Throughout the section we denote by $\mathcal S$ the space of Schwartz functions, and by $\mathcal S'$ its dual (the space of Schwartz distributions).
 Moreover we use $\mathcal D= \C_c^\infty$ to indicate $\C^\infty$-functions with compact support and $\mathcal D'$ for its dual.
 Next we introduce the Haar wavelet system on $\R$, see \cite[equations (2.93)--(2.96)]{Tri-bas}. \begin{definition}[Haar wavelets on $\R$] Let us define the mother wavelet $ x\mapsto h_M(x)$ by $ h_M : = \mathds{1}_{\left[0,\frac{1}{2}\right)}-\mathds{1}_{\left[\frac{1}{2},1\right)} $.
 The Haar wavelet system on $\R$ is given by